 Sherrie joined Community Futures in the fall of 2019 with a diverse background that spans academia, construction, online and print media, workshop development and entrepreneurship.
 She is happy to share knowledge and to support budding entrepreneurs and start-ups.
 Her role within Community Futures is to support organizational operations.
 Sherrie’s wide array of skills and experience allows her to facilitate a multitude of business support workshops.

 Kelly started her employment with Community Futures Thompson Country in October 2019.
 She brings with her 20 years of Accounting, bookkeeping and Financial Reporting along with 10 years of Management and Administration experience.
 Kelly has experience working in small and medium businesses and non-profit organizations.
 Based in Kamloops, Kelly supports all CFTC programming, with significant duties related to the financial workings of the WorkBC contract.
 Her wealth of small business financial knowledge is a benefit to Self-Employment services, as she facilitates bookkeeping workshops with each cohort of entrepreneurs.

 With a passion for accounting and small business entrepreneurship, Kelly is a true fit for Community Futures Thompson Country.

-Nova Sekhon Business Development Analyst
+Nova Sekhon Business Analyst – Community Economic Development

 Nova Sekhon joined Community Futures Thompson Country in August 2020 amidst the Covid-19 pandemic.
 She brings both knowledge and experience of local government economic development and of broad marketing.
 As our Business Development Analyst her role is primarily focused on helping foster entrepreneurship in the region.
 She is the principal contact for all new business development clients and helps attract, coach, manage and guide them to success.